Kinney Management Services, LLC

 Work schedules for employees vary throughout our organization.
 Supervisors will advise employees of their individual work schedules.
 Staffing needs and operational demands may necessitate variations in starting and ending times, as well as variations in the total hours that may be scheduled each day and week.

 Personal use of telephones for outgoing calls, including local calls, is not permitted.
 Employees may be required to reimburse KINNEY for any charges resulting from their personal use of the telephone.
-Personal use of email or instant messaging is not permitted.
+Personal use of email is not permitted.

 In keeping with KINNEY's intent to provide a safe and healthful work environment, and New York State law, smoking is prohibited throughout the workplace.